EmmanuelSchaan/ForQuE/README.md

 ```
 pip install vegas
 ```
-Just clone and run:
+Clone the repository, then run:
 ```
 python driver_cmblensrec.py
 ```
+To compute the lensing noises.

 Hope you find this code useful!
-Please cite https://arxiv.org/abs/1607.01761 if you use this code in a publication.
+Please cite https://arxiv.org/abs/1607.01761 and https://arxiv.org/abs/1804.06403 if you use this code in a publication.
 Do not hesitate to contact me with any questions: eschaan@lbl.gov